 In all applicable cases, food, food products, supplies, and equipment purchased with school food service funds shall be procured in accordance with the process and procedures established in Policy 04.32 in a manner that provides full and open competition consistent with the standards in applicable federal regulations.

+Kentucky-Grown Agricultural Products

+If the District participates in any of the United States Department of Agriculture Child Nutrition Programs, the District may purchase Kentucky-grown agriculture products, as defined in KRS 260.016, in accordance with federal law and shall not be subject to KRS 45A.345 to 45A.460 or 424.260.
+This shall not be construed to exempt the Board from any other requirement established by state or federal law.

+When purchasing Kentucky-grown agricultural products, the District may purchase up to $15,000 using federal micro-purchase thresholds or up to $350,000 using federal simplified acquisition thresholds.

+Exemptions

+Federal regulatory requirements provide a geographic preference bidding exception for purchase of unprocessed locally grown or locally raised agricultural products using school nutrition service funds.
+Such purchases must follow applicable federal regulations.

 Perishable Commodities

 The Board shall seek the widest possible offerings of perishable commodities.
 These offerings shall be updated periodically; and a complete historical file of such commodities, including quantity, unit price, total price, and written justifications from vendors shall be maintained.